NimbleNotes/meteor-scrape/lib/scrape-request.coffee.md

       headers: # Any request headers goes here 'Accept-Charset': "UTF-8"
       encoding: null # returns a raw buffer instead of a string
-      timeout: 60*1000 # 1 minute should suffice for usual usecases
+      timeout: 3*1000 # 3 seconds should suffice for typical use cases
       followAllRedirects: true

 ## Port